railslectures/ruby-tasks/README.md

 At the end of exit_method save_to_file method will be called to save output to a file treatment.txt

-2. select_add_ons()
+1.  select_add_ons()
-continue = true
-           In this method user can select multiple adons.
+    * In this method user can select multiple adons.
 All user selected addons are placed once in more_add_ons array.
 Then use will be prompted with a below message

 Would you like to select another upgrade?
 Y or N ?

-If you enter “Y” then continue = true to select more adons.
+    * If you enter “Y” then continue = true to select more adons.
-If you enter “N” then while loop with exit and selected add_ons list will be returned otherwise continue = true to select more adons.
+    * If you enter “N” then while loop with exit and selected add_ons list will be returned otherwise continue = true to select more adons.

 3. save_to_file()